alottabits/boardfarm-bdd/tests/ui_helpers/README.md

 - Example path: `bf_config/gui_artifacts/genieacs/ui_map.json`

 **Note**: `gui_selector_file` and `gui_navigation_file` are **deprecated** as of Phase 2.
-Use `gui_graph_file` instead - it's the single source of truth with everything needed.
+Use `gui_graph_file` instead - it's the single source of truth with everything needed, including:
+- Page structure and classification
+- Element metadata with locators
+- **Friendly names** for pages and elements
+- Navigation paths between pages
+- Modal and form definitions

 ### Without GUI Testing